Arrange a Kaddish Service

 The Kaddish is based upon the Biblical commandment (Leviticus 22:32) to publicly sanctify G-d’s Name.
 The opening words of Kaddish are inspired by Ezekiel 38:23, a vision of G-d becoming great in the eyes of all the nations.
 When we say the Kaddish in the synagogue we publicly praise G-d and call upon the congregation to answer “Amen.
 Yehei shmëh rabba mevarakh lealam ulalmey almaya," – May His great name be blessed for ever, and ever.
 This response is an Aramaic translation of the Biblical verse (Genesis 49:2 and Deuteronomy 6:4) ""ברוך שם כבוד מלכותו לעולם ועד – Blessed be His name, whose glorious kingdom is forever.

-It is customary for the mourner to recite the Kaddish every day for 11 months thereafter the death of a parent, or 30 days for other members of the immediate family.
+It is customary for the mourners to recite Kaddish every day for 11 months thereafter the death of a parent, or 30 days for other immediate family members.
 It is also recited on the Yahrtzeit, or Hebrew anniversary of the loved one's death.
 Kabala teaches that it is a tremendous merit and source of elevation for the soul.

-The ideal preference is for the children of the deceased to recite Kaddish for their parents, but if that is not possible it is permitted to appoint a proxy to say Kaddish for the departed instead.
+Ideally, children of the deceased recite Kaddish for their parents, but if that isn’t possible, a proxy can say Kaddish for the departed instead.
 It is customary to donate money to a charity that supports the poor and needy in the Holy Land and, in return, Torah scholars there recite the Kaddish and learn Mishna to give merit to the deceased.
-Mishna has the same letters in Hebew as Neshama(soul) and our Rabbis derive from that learning Mishna in honor of a deceased person, will elevate the soul of the departed.
+Mishna has the same letters in Hebew as Neshama(soul) and our Rabbis extrapolate that learning Mishna in honor of a deceased person, elevates the soul of the departed.